appsody/appsody-operator/doc/user-guide.md

 ### Common Component Documentation

-Appsody Application Operator is based on the generic [Application Stacks Operator](https://github.com/application-stacks/operator).
-To see more information on the usage of common functionality, see Application Stacks documentation below.
+Appsody Application Operator is based on the generic [Runtime Component Operator](https://github.com/application-stacks/runtime-component-operator).
+To see more information on the usage of common functionality, see Runtime Component documentation below.
 Note that, in the samples from the links below, the instances of `Kind:
 RuntimeComponent` must be replaced with `Kind: AppsodyApplication`.